Concepts

 Notes

-- (1) The amount of memory is the physically available memory on the blades and cannot be modified.
+- (1) The amount of memory is the physical memory available on the blades and cannot be modified.

-- (2) The frequencies listed correspond to the minimum base frequency and the turbo frequency.
+- (2) The indicated frequencies correspond to the minimum base frequency and the turbo frequency.

 - (3) Physical connectivity is shared for network access and block storage access, thanks to a converged Cisco UCS architecture.

-- (4) Available GPUs evolve with the latest technologies.
-As of May 1, 2024, the offering includes NVIDIA LOVELACE L40S GPUs.
+- (4) Available GPUs evolve based on the latest technologies.
+As of May 1, 2024, the product includes NVIDIA LOVELACE L40S GPUs.

 Infrastructure availability is guaranteed at 99.9%, measured monthly, including maintenance windows.
 Any SLA-related request must be reported via an incident ticket.